ctc-oss/daffodil-vscode/src/language/README.md

 ##### Provider Registration (Start Here)

 `src/language/dfdl.ts` is the starting point.
-It wires up the extension’s language features by calling VS Code registration APIs (e.g., registerCompletionItemProvider, registerHoverProvider, and similar) that are then customized as functions that provide customized provider functinoality.
+It wires up the extension’s language features by calling VS Code registration APIs (e.g., `registerCompletionItemProvider`, `registerHoverProvider`, and similar) that are then customized as functions that provide customized provider functinoality.

 In other words, `dfdl.ts` connects the provider implementations to VS Code for the DFDL language.

-##### Providers
+##### Provider Implementation Locations

 Autocompletion logic is split into multiple provider modules under `src/language/providers/`, each handling different completion scenarios.